How to fix Windows 10 Photo application Not Working

 Sometimes the Windows 10 Photo application does not work or cause some issues for us.
-But don’t worry, I am here with some of the fixes for you that will definitely remove your problem.
+But don’t worry, I am here with some of the fixes for you that will definitely solve your problem.

 The new Windows 10 Photos application (it’s really been around since Windows 8, however, it’s still the foremost recent integral possibility for viewing photos) isn’t dangerous.
 It has a pleasant interface and decent image filtering options off the bat.
 However, it’s also prone to not working because it should.

 Note: Before going through the below tips, the first thing you should try, as with many Windows issues, is to run a basic check for corrupt system files on Windows 10.
-To do this, just open the command prompt, enter the command sfc /scannow and restart Windows.
+To do this, just open the command prompt, enter the command sfc /scannow, and restart Windows.

 Install Windows Media Pack (Windows 10 N and KN)

 As with every Windows release, there are several different versions of Windows 10 available to buy.
 We’re not just talking about the usual Home and Professional versions either, but for example, the “N” and “KN” versions of Windows 10, which are special versions of Windows made for Europe and Korea.

 The main difference between these and other versions of Windows is that they don’t contain Windows Media Player, Groove Music, and other multimedia apps, nor the libraries needed to play that multimedia.
 This, strangely, can affect the Photos app, because that relies on multimedia libraries too.

 You can check your Windows 10 version by clicking begin, then writing “about” and choosing “About your PC”.
 Scroll down within the new window and see whether or not next to “OS build”.
 If you see an “N” or “KN” next to your OS build, attempt downloading the Windows 10 Media Feature Pack to repair the Photos app.

 Check Permissions in File System